TheProjectAurora/helm-data-tool/README.md

 * [Outcome is JSON](README_JSON_TOOL.md)

 # RAW usage directly with [helm](https://helm.sh/)
+Additional power of tools comes out when charts are pushed to chartmuseum/similar helm chart versioning system.
+Then charts are available everywhere where charts repo is defined and usage happened over network without cloning of this git repo.
+Just helm tool is required.

 ## Outcome is YAML:
 This is the usage example without the wrapper.